Agent

 Process-Level Behavior

-Resource limits are process-wide on Unix.
+Memory and file descriptor limits are process-wide on Unix.
 For concurrent tasks in the same process, the limit applies to all tasks combined.
-Size your limits according to expected concurrency:
+For per-task isolation, use isolation="process" or "kernel" (see Sandbox Isolation), or the Modal integration for containerized execution.

 VFS Size Limits